Graduate Student Registration

 Graduate Student Records

 A: Petitions are a term used to request an exception to a deadline or published Graduate College policy.
-The form to make this request is called the Graduate Student Request form.
+The form to make this request is called the Graduate Student Request Form, commonly known as the petition form.

 A: Contact your major department.
 They will be able to give you the status of your request.